 Indigo, also called Japan blue, is called Ai (藍) in Japanese.

 Indigo is a natural dye made of fermented leaves of the indigo plant mixed with water.
-At first it was used by aristocrats, but in the Edo period (1603－1868), all sorts of people from common folk to samurai wore dyed clothes.
-Indigo-dyed clothes were not only fashionable, but they also had three additional benefits: the fiber becomes stronger after indigo dying, it has an insect repelling effect, and it has a UV protective effect.
-Nowadays this color is still used in a lot of Japanese items, even blue jeans.
+At first, aristocrats used it, but in the Edo period (1603－1868), all sorts of people, from the common folk to samurai, wore dyed clothes.
+Indigo-dyed clothes were not only fashionable but also had three additional benefits: the fiber becomes stronger after indigo dying, it has an insect repelling effect, and it has a UV protective effect.
+Nowadays, this color is still used in a lot of Japanese items, even blue jeans.

-As you can see, colors and their cultural meanings are far from being fixed but may vary depending on the culture and time period as well.
-Even if it’s not always conscious, these old meanings of colors still shape the Japanese aesthetics nowadays.
-Keeping them in mind can help appreciate the Japanese design and architecture even more!
+As you can see, colors and their cultural meanings are far from fixed but may vary depending on the culture and time period.
+Even if it’s not always conscious, these old meanings of colors still shape Japanese aesthetics nowadays.
+Keeping them in mind can help us appreciate Japanese design and architecture even more!